|

 Therefore Tartarus is monstrous if process of destruction has no end and becomes

-a constant that is a synonym of the fiery Gehenna and is comparable to fire.
+a constant, that is a synonym of the fiery Gehenna and is comparable to fire.

 chin is expressed then the man limits direct perception of the world and

-organic nature of a material world.
+organic nature of the material world.

 From the point of view of modern physical philosophy it is possible to tell that